Steps to Hiring your First Employee in Wisconsin

 Step 4 – New Hire Reporting

-Employers are required to report newly hired employees and re-hired employees with the Wisconsin Department of Workforce Development within 20 days of their hire or rehire date.
+Employers are required to report newly hired employees, and rehired employees to the Wisconsin New Hire Reporting Center’s State Directory of New Hires within 20 days of their first day of employment or rehire date.

 Step 5 – Payroll Taxes

 After hiring employees, payroll taxes will need to be paid.
 Payroll taxes include: